lllamnyp/consensus-backend/README.md

 answer:
   {
+    // id is the sha1 sum of the content encoded with base64 id string
+    // who asked the question?
+    asker     string
+    // to whom was it addressed?
+    addressee int
+    // question body
+    content   string
+    // response from addressee
-    content: string
+    response  string
-    upvoted: bool
+    // has the current user upvoted this question? upvoted   bool
+    // votecount of question
-    votes: int
+    votes     int
+    // unixtime when the question was added timestamp int
   }

-answerID is the sha1 sum of its content encoded with base64
 ```